How to find quality clothes this Second Hand September

 Care for your clothes

 The most sustainable item is the one you already own, so make your clothes last with proper care.
-Take cues from Rokit Vintage by washing, drying and storing clothes properly, as well as mending when needed.
+Take fashion cues from Rokit Vintage by washing, drying and storing clothes properly, as well as mending garments when needed.

 A woman is sewing a button on a shirt.